-237. Endorsement of certificate of registration on debenture or certificate of debenture stock
+237. Endorsement of certificate of registration on debenture or certificate of debenture stock certificate of debenture stock which has been issued by the company before the mortgage or charge was created.

 The company shall cause a copy of every certificate of registration, given under section 236, to be endorsed on every debenture or certificate of debenture stock which is issued by the company, and the payment of which is secured by the mortgage or charge so registered: